 According to the valid version of the study and examination regulations of 06.03.2015 for the Master's degree programme International Software Systems Science at the Otto Friedrich University of Bamberg.
-Valid from summer semester 2021 for students who started their studies from the summer semester 2021 onwards.
+Valid from summer semester 2022 on for students who started their studies from the summer semester 2021 onwards.

-Valid: 16.03.2021
+Valid: 31.03.2022